CEIT-AUT-AI-DM-ML/DMC-Deca-2018/README.md

 # DMC-Deca-2018
-This is sharif university datamining challenge, Winter 2018
+This is Sharif university datamining challenge, Winter 2018